“If you can’t explain it to a six year old then you don’t really understand it.”-Albert Einstein

-First: a computer program is just a series of instructions that a computer follows.
+A computer program is just a series of instructions that a computer follows.

 It’s basically just commands that tell the computer what to do.

-Second: a file is just a bunch of ones and zeros that is meant to
+A file is just a bunch of ones and zeros that is meant to

 Let’s take a look at some real world examples of this in action:

 Imagine that you own a small business.
 As a business owner you have a lot of documents you need to keep.
 It doesn’t matter what kind of business you are, you need to keep records of things.

 So let’s imagine that you chose to use Microsoft Word to write those documents.
 Microsoft word is a computer program.
 It’s just a set of instructions that the machine follows.
 When you save your document that program follows instructions that tells it how to turn the text you’ve entered into the ones and zeros that go into a file.

 When you open that file with word later on there’s another section of the instructions in Word that tells it how to translate the ones and zeros from the file into the document you see on your screen.
 Those instructions that make up the program are proprietary.
 You aren’t allowed to know what those instructions are.

 That’s just how it’s licensed.
 As a result nobody knows how to translate word files into documents except Microsoft.
 So if you’ve got hundreds or thousands of documents in Word then you can’t go through and open each of them up and copy and paste the text into another word editor.
 That’s just not practical.

 You need a word editor from another competitor that can be compatible with Microsoft word documents, but Microsoft tried to make that impossible by keeping the code for processing word documents a secret.